 How is the Price Calculated?

-Each insurance company determines its pricing through four main factors.
+Each insurance company determines its pricing through four main factors causing the cost of funeral insurance to vary by provider.

 Health: The medical history of the senior will heavily impact the monthly premiums.
-The more complex the medical history, the higher risk it is for the carrier to provide coverage.
+The more complex the medical history, the higher risk it is for the carrier to provide insurance coverage for seniors.
 Higher risk means higher cost.

 Age: Once you secure coverage, your price will never change.
 However, the longer you wait and the older you get, the higher your price will be.
-An applicant in their 60’s looking into funeral insurance will pay less than elderly seniors later in life.
+An applicant looking for funeral insurance over 60 will pay less than elderly seniors in their 80s.

 Gender: Statistically, females live four years longer than males do.
 This makes females a lower risk to insure, meaning they will pay less for final expense coverage.